SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 curl -sSL https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash
 ```

-2. Deploy Tiller.
+2. Deploy Tiller if using Helm v2 to manage your deployment.
 Following script is based on [the Example: Service account with cluster-admin role](//helm.sh/docs/using_helm/#example-service-account-with-cluster-admin-role ).

 **Important:** this will grant Tiller `cluster-admin` privileges to enable getting started on most platforms.
 This should be more secured for Production environments and may already fail in a restricted security environment.
 For options, see section [Security considerations](#security-considerations).